BOLPF/BOLROA HISTORY AND ACCOMPLISHMENTS

 We publish newsletter articles training folks on all aspects of lake stewardship.
 And we see results.
-For the years 2008 thru 2015 Black Oak Lake was named the clearest of Wisconsin’s 15,000+ lakes!
+For the years 2007 thru 2020 Black Oak Lake was named the clearest of Wisconsin’s 15,000+ lakes in 11 of those 14 years!
 We have a program of on-water safety and education.
 We have succeeded in getting DNR fish plantings in addition to what would ordinarily have been done.
 And BOLROA facilitates many fun projects such as boat parades, dinners, and picnics.

 We even have our own theme song!